 Kitchen Remodeling Ideas That Actually Work in St. Pete Homes

 The kitchen remodeling ideas that look great on Instagram don’t always hold up in a St. Petersburg home built before 1990.
-Most of those houses have small galley kitchens, aging plumbing behind the walls, and layouts designed for utility — not entertaining.
-The trends worth considering are the ones that solve real problems in your actual kitchen, not just the ones that photograph well.
+Most of the housing stock in Old Northeast, Kenwood, Crescent Lake, and Historic Uptown has small galley kitchens stuffed into the back of the house, aging cast iron drain plumbing behind the walls, and layouts designed for utility — not entertaining.
+We’ve remodeled kitchens across Pinellas County for 20+ years, and the trends worth considering are the ones that solve real problems in your actual kitchen — not the ones that photograph well in a staged showroom.

 Natural Stone Is Replacing Engineered Quartz